Shrew (stock character): Usage and etymology

 In Elizabethan England, shrew was widely used to refer to women and wives who did not fit into the social role that was expected of them.
 In William Shakespeare's The Taming of the Shrew, Katherina "has a scolding, shrewish tongue," thus prompting Petruchio to try to tame her.

 More modern, figurative labels include battle-axe and dragon lady; more literary alternatives (all deriving from mythological names) are termagant, harpy, and fury.

 Shrew derives from Middle English shrewe for 'evil or scolding person', used since at least the 11th century, in turn from Old English scrēawa or scrǣwa, 'shrew' (animal); cognates in other Germanic languages have divergent meanings, including 'fox', 'dwarf', 'old man', and 'devil'.
 The modern spelling dates to the 14th century.
-Historically, the animals called shrews were superstitiously feared, falsely believed to have a venomous bite and to behave aggressively and with cruelty, leading to the now-obsolete word beshrew, 'to curse or invoke evil upon'.
+Connections between the stock character and animal can be seen in the fact that shrews are highly territorial with each other and only come together during mating.
+They are also carnivores that can eat almost constantly, attacking all sorts of other small creatures.
+A few species, the Eurasian Water Shrew in particular, are one of the very few mammals to have a venomous bite, although this is not harmful to humans.
+These traits are also reflected in the fact that historically, the animals called shrews were superstitiously feared, leading to the now-obsolete word beshrew, 'to curse or invoke evil upon'.

 Beginning in the mid-13th century, following on the belief that the animals could exert a wicked influence on humans exposed to them, the term was applied metaphorically to a person of either sex thought to have a similar disposition, but by the 14th century, it was applied to women alone.
 This also led to a now obsolete verb usage, to shrew meaning 'to scold'.